datawire/ambassador-docs/docs/emissary/2.0/about/why-ambassador.md

 # Why $productName$?

 $productName$ gives platform engineers a comprehensive, self-service edge stack for managing the boundary between end-users and Kubernetes.
 Built on the [Envoy Proxy](https://www.envoyproxy.io) and fully Kubernetes-native, $productName$ is made to support multiple, independent teams that need to rapidly publish, monitor, and update services for end-users.
-A true edge stack, $productName$ can also be used to handle the functions of an API Gateway, a Kubernetes ingress controller and a layer 7 load balancer (for more, see [this blog post](https://blog.getambassador.io/kubernetes-ingress-nodeport-load-balancers-and-ingress-controllers-6e29f1c44f2d)).
+A true edge stack, $productName$ can also be used to handle the functions of an API Gateway, a Kubernetes ingress controller, and a layer 7 load balancer (for more, see [this blog post](https://blog.getambassador.io/kubernetes-ingress-nodeport-load-balancers-and-ingress-controllers-6e29f1c44f2d)).

 ## How Does $productName$ work?